 \section{Related Work}

 There has been a plethora of works examining the relative performance of blocking methods.
 The earliest systematic studies were presented in \cite{DBLP:journals/tkde/Christen12,DBLP:books/daglib/0030287}.
 They focus exclusively on schema-based settings in combination with several user-defined parameter configurations.
-Most importantly, they solely consider the first step of blocking workflows, namely block building.
+They also consider exclusively the first step of blocking workflows: block building.

 These studies were extended in \cite{DBLP:journals/pvldb/0001APK15}, which examines the same block building methods and configurations, but applies them to schema-agnostic settings, too.
 The experimental outcomes suggest that recall raises significantly, when compared to the schema-based settings, while requiring no background knowledge about the given data and the quality of its schema.
 They also suggest that the sensitivity to parameter configuration is significantly reduced.